manuGil/online-core/docs/source/dic.rst

    + ``Field_Photos_201``, a folder containing photos of the surroundings of training areas.

-The methodology for mapping land cover  using satellite images consist of the following steps:
+The methodology for mapping land cover  using satellite images consist of the following general steps:

 1. Interpretation of satellite image
 2. Field data collection